Who can use this feature?

-Service Level Agreements (SLA) are the terms of the contract between the service provider (either internal or external) and the client or end user and are crucial to providing quality IT service.
-In TeamDynamix they define the level of service – the response time plus what outcomes the customer will receive within that time.
+Service Level Agreements (SLAs) are the terms of the contract between the service provider (internal or external) and the client or end user, and are crucial to providing quality services.
+In TeamDynamix, they define the level of service – the response time plus what outcomes the customer will receive within that time.

 - Tie an SLA to a specific Service.
 SLAs that exist apart from a service can be considered measurements with a context.
 By tying an SLA to a given Service, the SLA now has a context for more accurate, faithful measurement.

 - Define outcomes beyond operational metrics.
 Operational metrics are of limited scope and do not accurately reflect a fully defined outcome.
-A good SLA will encapsulate a balance of metrics, like customer satisfaction and key business outcome.
+A good SLA will strike a balance among metrics such as customer satisfaction and key business outcomes.

-- They must be easy to understand by all parties.
+- They must be easy for all parties to understand.
 A well-written SLA can be understood by all stakeholders in the Service (partners, customers, sponsors, etc.)

-The watermelon effect describes an SLA that is correctly measuring an outcome, but it is not an effective measurement of a customer's experience.
-An SLA can appear green on the outside (the SLA is being met) but is actually red on the inside (customer experience is unsatisfactory).
+The watermelon effect describes an SLA that correctly measures an outcome but is not an effective indicator of a customer's experience.
+An SLA can appear green on the outside (the SLA is being met), but be red on the inside (customer experience is unsatisfactory).

-An example of a watermelon effect SLA would be a Network Availability SLA.
+An example of a watermelon-effect SLA is a Network Availability SLA.
 Network Availability may be at 99% in a given month (green), but the customer experience may be extremely trying during the 1% when it is down (red).
-A better SLA would focus on customer and stakeholder needs within the 1% rather than to focus on the 99% availability time.
+A better SLA would focus on customer and stakeholder needs within the 1% rather than on 99% availability.

 There are two factors to consider when improving your existing SLAs: